-Certificate Verification Object Signing Certificates and Adobe Signing Certificates If the Certificate names an organization, the requester's contact information is verified with an authoritative source within the applicant's organization using a Reliable Method of Communication.
+Certificate Verification DV SSL/TLS Server The authority of the requester is verified by using one or more of Certificate the procedures listed in section 3.2.2.4. of the Baseline Requirements.
+OV SSL/TLS Server and The request is verified using a Reliable Method of Communication, Federated Device in accordance with section 3.2.5 of the Baseline Requirements.
+Certificates OSU Server Certificates DigiCert verifies that the requester is a duly authorized representative of the organization as an employee, partner, member, agent, etc., and is authorized to act on behalf of the organization.
+EV Certificates The request is verified in accordance with section 11.8.3 of the EV Guidelines.
+Object Signing Certificates If the Certificate names an organization, the requester's contact and Adobe Signing information is verified with an authoritative source within the Certificates applicant's organization using a Reliable Method of Communication.
 The contact information is then used to confirm the authenticity of the certificate request.
-Level 1 Client Certificates Personal (email Certificates) and Enterprise (email Certificates) The authority of the request is verified through the email address listed in the Certificate or with a person who has technical or administrative control over the domain or the email address to be listed in the Certificate.
-Client Certificates Levels 2, 3 and 4 Certificates The organization named in the Certificate confirms to DigiCert or an RA that the individual is authorized to obtain the Certificate.
+Level 1 Client Certificates The authority of the request is verified through the email address Personal (email Certificates) listed in the Certificate or with a person who has technical or and Enterprise (email administrative control over the domain or the email address to be Certificates) listed in the Certificate.
+Client Certificates Levels 2, 3 The organization named in the Certificate confirms to DigiCert or and 4 Certificates an RA that the individual is authorized to obtain the Certificate.
 The organization is required to request revocation of the Certificate when that affiliation ends.
-Direct Address and Direct Organization Certificates The entity named in the Certificate authorizes a HISP to order the Certificate and use the related Private Key on the entity's behalf.
-The HISP ISSO is responsible for tracking access to and ensuring proper use of the Private Key.
+Direct Address and Direct The entity named in the Certificate authorizes a HISP to order the Organization Certificates Certificate and use the related Private Key on the entity's behalf.

+Certificate Verification The HISP ISSO is responsible for tracking access to and ensuring proper use of the Private Key.
 IGTF Certificates An authorized individual approves the certificate request.
 For device Certificates, the RA retains contact information for each device's registered owner.
 The device owner is required to notify the RA and request revocation if the device sponsor is no longer authorized to use the device or the FQDN in the Certificate.